 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-"Have you done this sort of work before?" said his new employer
+"I don't know why they haven't signed the papers and accepted the gift," said Crene to me.

 ANSWER DOWNLOAD EXAMIANS APP